Crystallographic actions on contractible algebraic manifolds: Crystallographic Actions

 \item $\widetilde{X}=X/{G_1}$ is $G$-equivariantly isomorphic, as an algebraic manifold, to a quotient of $U$ by a closed connected subgroup where $G$ acts as in (\ref{eq: extension2}).

 \item The group $\widetilde{\Gamma}= \Gamma/\Gamma_1$ is a crystallographic group of motions of $\widetilde{X}$.

 \end{enumerate}} \end{lemma}

-\begin{proof} For part (a), Lemma \ref{lem: lem4} shows that $G_1x_0$ is isomorphic to a quotient of $U_1$ by a closed connected subgroup.
+\begin{proof} For part (a), Lemma \ref{lem: lem7} shows that $G_1x_0$ is isomorphic to $U_1$.
 The fact that this isomorphism can be chosen to be $G_1$-equivariant will be evident from the proof of part (b).

 To prove (b), we note that, by Lemma \ref{lem: lem5}, $X=Ux_0$.
 The action of $G$ on $\widetilde{X}$ is transitive.
 It is not difficult to see that the isotropy group $G_{\tilde{x}_0}$ at the point $\tilde{x}_0=G_1x_0$ of $\widetilde{X}$ is $VH$ where $V= U\cap G_{\tilde{x}_0}$.
 We define a left action of $G$ on the homogeneous space of left cosets $U/V$ by